husjon/valheim_server_oci_setup/Readme.md

 If you've used the script since, prior to today (9th of September 2025), you'll have to manually upgrade the script.
 This can be done by following the first steps in [Installing the Valheim Dedicated Server](#installing-the-valheim-dedicated-server).

+## Default x86_64 emulator

+The default x86_64 emulator up until now (11th Sept 2025) has been Box86 and Box64, with the Call to Arms update for Valheim I've decided to replace Box with FEX.
+This has been considered for a while as it does seem very stable and in the future should allow for using mods.

+For further discussions, please do join my [Discord server](#discord).

 ## Ubuntu version